-- Upon admission to the upper division nursing program, the applicant may have a maximum of 9 non-nursing credit hours to complete (not including those in the degree plan for the senior year).
+- Upon admission to the upper division nursing program, the applicant may have a maximum of 9 non-nursing credit hours to complete (not including those in the degree plan).
 The outstanding 9 credit hours cannot include courses required for admission to the College of Nursing.
-The student must have these outstanding credits completed by the start of the Senior I semester to continue progression into the senior year of the program. - Completion of all conditional requirements. - Any Non-Native English Speaker (NNES) student is required to score a level 8 or higher on the OBU Intensive English Program's English Placement Test prior to admission to the College of Nursing.
-A Non-Native English Speaker may self-identify or may be identified by faculty or admission counselor.
-When identified, the NNES will be directed to the IEP program for evaluation.
-A student who fails to score a level 8 can choose to participate in the OBU IEP program for remediation.
-A level 8 on the English Placement Test must be achieved by the third attempt. - For courses taken during the summer session at another college or university, all official transcripts must be in the Academic Center no later than August 15, or student will not be considered for admission.
+The student must have these outstanding credits completed by the start of the Senior I semester to continue progression into the senior year of the program. - Completion of all conditional requirements. - For courses taken during the summer session at another college or university, all official transcripts must be in the Academic Center no later than August 15, or student will not be considered for admission.